CalamityTeam/CalamityModPublic/README.md

 # CalamityMod
-A private reposity for the Terraria mod, Calamity.
+A private repository for the Terraria mod, Calamity.